Advice for international students

 If any part of your course is delivered online (for example distance learning courses) or if you will be studying in the USA for any part of your course you will not be able to take any Federal loans, though you may apply for a private study loan.
 Students at the University of Salford often apply for the Sallie Mae Smart Option Student Loan.
 Please follow the link for more information https://www.salliemae.com/.

-If you apply for a private study loan, you must email firstname.lastname@example.org to confirm the amount of loan that you require.
+If you apply for a private study loan, you must email email@example.com to confirm the amount of loan that you require by completing the 2018/19 CoA and choosing private loan from the drop down menu on the Cost of Attendance tab on the COA.
 Loans can only be disbursed after you have enrolled on an eligible course at the University of Salford.

 The maximum amount you can borrow will be calculated as the University's Cost of Attendance (COA) less any Expected Financial Aid (EFA) which includes bursaries, scholarships, grants and awards.
 Veterans Affairs (VA) Benefits are not included as aid.
 You will complete this as part of your application.